Plumsail/documents-docs/source/user-guide/processes/examples/create-pptx-from-template-processes.rst

 .. image:: ../../../_static/img/user-guide/processes/how-tos/create-pptx-process.png
    :alt: Сreate PPTX from template

-Upload the template you want to use.
-Here is `the link for downloading the template <../../../_static/files/document-generation/demos/pptx-report-template.pptx>`_ we use in this example.
+Upload the template you already have.

-When creating your own ones, mind the templating language.
+When you create your own template, mind the templating language.
 Plumsail PowerPoint PPTX templates use a different approach than most other templating solutions.
 It uses a minimal amount of syntax to make your work done.

 To learn more about the templating engine, check out `the documentation article <../../../document-generation/pptx/how-it-works.html>`_.